Culture II

-Culture II is the third studio album by American hip hop trio Migos.
-It was released on January 26, 2018, by Capitol Records, Motown and Quality Control Music.
+Culture II is the third studio album by American hip hop group Migos.
+It was released on January 26, 2018, by Quality Control Music, Capitol Records and Motown.
 Culture II is a double album consisting of 24 tracks, and features guest appearances from 21 Savage, Drake, Gucci Mane, Travis Scott, Ty Dolla Sign, Big Sean, Nicki Minaj, Cardi B, Post Malone and 2 Chainz.
 It was executive produced by Quavo, alongside production work from a variety of collaborators including Metro Boomin, Buddah Bless, Kanye West, Pharrell Williams and Murda Beatz, among others.
 The album serves as a sequel to Migos' previous album, Culture.

-Culture II was supported by four singles: "MotorSport", "Stir Fry", "Walk It Talk It" and "Narcos", as well as the promotional single, "Supastars".
+Culture II was supported by four singles: "MotorSport", "Stir Fry", "Walk It Talk It" and "Narcos", as well as the promotional single "Supastars".
 The album received generally positive reviews from critics and debuted at number one on the US Billboard 200.
 It is Migos' second US number-one album.